AlexKravchenko1605/Cristmas-shop/README.md

 ### Technology stack

-- HTML
+:wrench: HTML

-- CSS
+:wrench: CSS

-- Javascript
+:wrench: Javascript

 The site is fully adaptive.
 The design of the site was given by the designer.